rafi16jan/micropython-wasm/README.md

 - New Async/Await or Promise API
 - New Python classes to expose JS API and Objects like DOM API, XHR, Node.JS require, and etc
+- New Python promise class to wait promises with emscripten_sleep, using Emterpreter

 Running with Node.js